Back to People

 Donated $65M to Kavli Institute for Theoretical Physics (UCSB)

-Announced a $65 million gift to UC Santa Barbara's Kavli Institute for Theoretical Physics to fund a residence for visiting physicists.
+Munger announced a $65 million donation to UC Santa Barbara's Kavli Institute to build a residence for visiting physicists.

 Confidence